 When your business is ready to make the migration toward ISO 45001, you will need to take a series of steps to prepare your business for the resulting changes.
 First, you should evaluate the internal and external influences that could impact business, then figure out ways to manage and control these factors.
 It’s imperative that you make sure your EHS management system is capable of handling this new safety standard.
 This might mean upgrading your EHS software to one that can handle this dynamic interface.
 Once you’ve completed this process, you will need to integrate ISO 45011 into your platform.
 From there, you should work to establish your risk assessment and set your KPIs for this process.

 If you’d like to become an expert on ISO 45001 and its components, it might be a good idea to enroll in a training program specifically catered toward this innovation in safety regulation.
-Safety management reporting is highly time-sensitive and can be the difference in your ability to prevent further enterprise risk so the ability to report in real-time and having transparency to what is being reported is critical.
+Safety management system reporting is highly time-sensitive and can be the difference in your ability to prevent further enterprise risk so the ability to report in real-time and having transparency to what is being reported is critical.
 A cutting-edge EHS platform, such as ProcessMAP, has the training you need to make the switch to ISO 45001.
 Our on-demand selection allows you to view informational trainings at the moment you need it most, whether you’re on the floor or in your office.

 At ProcessMAP, we help businesses improve their workplace safety cultures through our rich suite of EHS tools.
 Connect with us today to find out more about how our solutions can help streamline the migration to ISO 45001 to move your business toward becoming accident-free.